 In my dream her expression was not ecstatic, or elated with happiness.
 It didn’t appear that she was overjoyed; I think she appeared to be extremely content and obtained this overwhelming sense of peace.
 I hugged her in the dream and suddenly awoke and began sobbing upon the realization it was in fact, merely a dream and she was no longer alive.
 The dream moved me emotionally and peaked my interest in fellowshipping with Jesus Christ.

 My mind kept remembering my mother’s facial expression in the dream and I was fixated on the level of peace that she embodied.
-I grew up with Jesus being discussed in my home; in fact, as a small child was introduced to prayer by my mother, attended Sunday school and learned about Jesus.
+I grew up with Jesus being discussed in my home; in fact, as a small child was introduced to prayer by my mother, attended Sunday school (I now honor God’s Saturday Sabbath) and learned about Jesus.
 Yet, I could hardly state that I ever had a real profound, intimate relationship with him.
 I’d pray on occasion, really only when in deep crisis, need, or when in trouble.

 After about a month post my mother’s death, I was still suffering intense emotional anguish and I fell to my knees and I started crying out to God in repentance.
 After a while I was laying on my floor sobbing and I begged God to please change me because I couldn’t stand the suffering anymore.